stevehemingway/book/Appendices/bibliography.md

 -	 http://www.sl-advisors.com/the-hedge-fund-mirage/[The Hedge Fund Mirage] Essential reading if you are ever seized with the desire to hand over your hard-earned savings to a hedge fund manager.
 Unfortunately, for many savers, including badly-paid public sector employees, they have no choice, because their pension savings are entrusted, in part, to these modern-day racketeers.

--	 "`Options, Futures and Other Derivatives`", John Hull.
+-	 "'Options, Futures and Other Derivatives'", John Hull.

 -    http://www.amazon.co.uk/Random-Walk-Down-Wall-Street/dp/0393330338[A Random Walk Down Wall Street].
 Originally published in 1973, the popular book that revealed that a chimp with a dartboard had a very good chance of outperforming the best fund managers.